alan-turing-institute/tapas/docs/source/index.rst

-.. prive documentation master file, created by sphinx-quickstart on Thu Apr 14 11:48:41 2022.
+.. tapas documentation master file, created by sphinx-quickstart on Thu Apr 14 11:48:41 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to prive's documentation!
+Welcome to TAPAS's documentation!
 =================================

-**PrivE** is a Python library for evaluating the privacy of synthetic data from an adversarial perspective.
+**TAPAS** is a Python library for evaluating the privacy of synthetic data from an adversarial perspective.

 .. note::